Nianze/nianze.github.io/content/post/2018-01-18-federation-of-languages.md

 In summary, rules for effective C++ programming vary, depending on the part of C++ you are using.

->Today I found the third edition of _effective C++_ added some new items.
+>P.S.: Today I found that the 3rd edition of _effective C++_ added some new items.
 So new posts will follow the third edition's arrangement.
+This item 0 is supposed to be item 1 in 3rd edition, but I just put it in front of the item 1 which I already wrote.
+After all, that's how programmers count :)